Raise your credit score in 3 months

 RRSP – Use home buyers’ plan (HBP) more than once

-General Sue and Peter Solymosi 24 Oct
+General Sue & Peter Solymosi 24 Oct

 Under the home buyers’ plan, a participant and his or her spouse or common- law partner is allowed to withdraw up to $25,000 from his or her RRSP to buy a home.
 Before 1999, only the first- time home buyers are permitted to buy a home under this plan.
 Now a person can take an advantage of HBP plan more than one, two, three, four or more times as long as the participant in this plan fulfills all other conditions.
 The house can be existing or can be built.